-The treatment involves an injection that is inserted into the inflamed tissues to reduce pain.
+At Centers of Rehabilitation and Pain Medicine we offer Carpal tunnel treatment.
+This treatment involves an injection that is inserted into the inflamed tissues to reduce pain.
 The injection serves the inflamed tissues by lessening the pain.
 The injection is an easier alternative to surgical options.
 The treatment is quick and easy as the injection is inserted into the targeted area.
-This treatment helps patients by sending quick relief and helping heal their carpal tunnel syndrome.
+This treatment helps patients by sending quick relief and helping heal their syndrome.
 The injection helps normalize nerve activity.
 During the injection there will be slight discomfort.
-If left untreated, carpal tunnel syndrome symptoms could become constant and worsen over time.
+If left untreated, symptoms could become constant and worsen over time.
 Other problems like permanent nerve damage, disability and loss of hand function could result from leaving symptoms untreated.

 What to expect after the injection: